FarmData2/FarmData2/README.md

 ![Creative Commons Attribution-ShareAlike 4.0 International License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png 'Creative Commons License') All textual materials in the FarmData2 project are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/)

 ![GPL V3 or Later](https://www.gnu.org/graphics/gplv3-or-later-sm.png 'GPL V3 or later') All executable code in the FarmData2 project are licensed under the [GNU General Public License Version 3 or later](https://www.gnu.org/licenses/gpl.txt)

+More complete information about the licenses that apply to the contents of the FarmData2 repository and the agreement which governs contributions to the FarmData2 repository can be found in the [LICENSE.md](LICENSE.md) file.